sionpixley/DLL-Useful/Files/README.md

 Things to note:

-- The Write method using objects uses the built-in automatic mapping
+- The Write method with types uses the built-in automatic mapping
 - DateTime properties can output in custom formats using the OutputFormatAttribute in the Sion.Useful.Files.Attributes namespace
 - The automatic mapping currently only supports classes that use these property types: bool, char, string, DateTime, short, ushort, int, uint, long, ulong, float, double, decimal, sbyte, and byte
 - There are asynchronous versions of the Write method (WriteAsync)